These are the main concepts in this subject:

-Governments can regulate the economy in various ways, including through price controls and subsidies.
+Governments can regulate the economy in various ways, including price controls and subsidies.

 Price controls place a maximum or minimum price on a product through price ceilings or price floors.
 This is usually done when the government sees demand for a good or service changing in a way that could have a negative impact on the public.
-For example, if there is a sudden drop in the availability of gas in an area, demand would be higher than supply.
+For example, if there is a sudden drop in the availability of gas in an area, demand would be higher than the supply.
 Without price controls (in this case a price ceiling), businesses could charge customers exorbitant prices because of the increased demand.

 Subsidies occur when the government directly pays certain individuals or industries in order to keep their product prices low for customers.
 Farmers frequently receive agricultural subsidies to help stabilize the cost of commonly grown foods for American consumption.

 The government also impacts the economy through taxes.
-Taxes are used to keep basic government functions operational and pay for different government programs and projects.
+Taxes are used to keep basic government functions operational and pay for different government programs, projects, and services.

-Taxes are a trade off in the economy.
+Taxes are a trade-off in the economy.
 While taxes are important and used to fund things that are essential for the country to function properly, like roads and infrastructure, they also limit both the consumer’s buying power and the producer’s ability to expand their business.
 Taxes can limit economic development by decreasing the amount of money that people have available to invest back into the economy.
 The most common taxes are property taxes and sales tax.